dive-be/laravel-wishlist/README.md

 ### Preparing User model (optional)

-For convenience, this package also provides an `InteractsWithWishlist` trait which you can use in your `Usel` model to interact with the wishlist.
+For convenience, this package also provides an `InteractsWithWishlist` trait which you can use in your `User` model to interact with the wishlist.

 ```php
 use Dive\Wishlist\Models\Concerns\InteractsWithWishlist;